Medical Editor: John P. Cunha, DO, FACOEP

 Read the entire detailed patient monograph for Zylet (Loteprednol Etabonate and Tobramycin)

-In a 42 day safety study comparing Zylet to placebo, ocular adverse reactions included injection (approximately 20%) and superficial punctuate keratitis (approximately 15%).
-Increased intraocular pressure was reported in 10% (Zylet) and 4% (placebo) of subjects.
-Nine percent (9%) of Zylet subjects reported burning and stinging upon instillation.
+In a 42-day safety study comparing ZYLET to placebo, ocular adverse reactions included injection (approximately 20%) and superficial punctate keratitis (approximately 15%).
+Increased intraocular pressure was reported in 10% (ZYLET) and 4% (placebo) of subjects.
+Nine percent (9%) of ZYLET subjects reported burning and stinging upon instillation.